santi224m/GameScout/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

 PC game shopping should be an easy experience.
 In reality, PC gamers must visit many sites to find the best games and deals.
 This causes shoppers to pay more than necessary or purchase games that they regret buying.
-GameScout will solve this buy aggregating data from all the websites gamers must visit into a single site, making the shopping experience more pleasant.
+GameScout will solve this by aggregating data from all the websites gamers must visit into a single site, making the shopping experience more pleasant.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>